syncfusion/blazor-docs/src/common/appearance/theme-studio.md

 ![Theme Studio colpr-picker](images/colorpicker.png)

-**Step 4:** The Syncfusion Blazor components will be rendered with the newly selected colors in the preview section after selecting a custom color form pickers.
+**Step 4:** The Syncfusion Blazor components will be rendered with the newly selected colors in the preview section after selecting a custom color form picker.

 ![Theme Studio customized](images/customized.png)